Ancientshi/KarSein/README.md

 KarSein for CTR predict

 ## Preperation
-We are making preparations for this responsitory.
+We are making preparations for this repository.